Thinking Differently about Writing

-- What do I do once I’ve worked through The Writer’s Jungle?
+- What do I do once I’ve worked through Growing Brave Writers?
 Do I go on to some other program or can I keep going with Brave Writer?

-- What’s the difference between the Arrow and The Writer’s Jungle?
+- What’s the difference between the Arrow and Partnership Writing?

 Can you feel the difference?

-Any native speaker who reads and writes can be their child’s writing coach.
+- Any native speaker who reads and writes can be his or her child’s writing coach.

-Poetry teatimes are the gateway drug to all things Brave Writer.
+- Poetry Teatime is the gateway drug to all things Brave Writer.